BEACH SAFETY- RIP CURRENTS - KNOW YOUR OPTIONS

 What is a rip current?

-Rip currents are channeled currents of water flowing away from the shore line at beaches.
+Rip currents are channelled currents of water flowing away from the shoreline at beaches.
 They typically extend from near the shoreline, through the surf zone (area between the high tide level on the beach to the seaward side of the breaking waves) and past the line of breaking waves.
 It is important to know your options when trying to escape a rip current.

 How do rip currents form?